Skip to content

 Power BI

-• Syntra ODBC installed and running
+• Syntra installed and running (the default Syntra QuickBooks System DSN is present).

-• Power BI Desktop (latest version recommended)
+• Power BI Desktop (current version).

 1. Open Power BI Desktop.

-1. Click the Database tab on the left.
+1. Click Database on the left.

 3. Click Connect.